jacknystrom/Penny-planner/conduct.md

 All feedback should be constructive and aimed to improve team dynamics and development.
 If a member consistently violates code of conduct, team will decide on appropriate measures.

+Phone Policy
+No distracted use of phones or other technology at group meetings.

 ![Genevieve's Signiture.](https://github.com/jacknystrom/Penny-planner/blob/main/src/Gen's%20signiture.png)